 - Health insurance number, issued by the National Health Insurance Fund.

 Step 8.
 Opening a bank account

-After registration of the company it is obligatory to open a corporate account in Serbia.
-To open a bank account in Serbia 2022 you must submit:
+After registration of the company, it is obligatory to open a corporate account in Serbia.
+To open a bank account in Serbia in 2022 you must submit:

 - Application for opening an account.

-- List of authorized persons to represent the company - notarized CS form.
+- A notarized CS form with a list of authorized persons to represent the company.

-- Extract from the Commercial Register on the company registration.
+- Extract from the Commercial Register confirming the company registration.

 - Corporate documents (articles of incorporation, etc.).